Cradle Mountain Huts 'The Nature of Leadership' Walk

 Provisioning of these huts is a unique procedure, once again due to their remote location.
 Only twice each season, supplies of food, wine and gas cylinders are flown in by helicopter over a two-day period, while all garbage and waste matter is flown out.
 Nothing is left within the National Park.

-Cradle Mountain Huts The Nature Of ‘Leadership’ Walk with Dr. Gary Veale (6-days)
+Cradle Mountain Huts The Nature Of ‘Leadership’ Walk

 - 6 Day Guided Walk (Twin Share)